slashingweapon/Django-Heroku/README.md

 Now run the server.

+    foreman start

+You should be able to access your application on [http://127.0.0.1:5000/admin/](http://127.0.0.1:5000/admin/).

 ## Running the Project in Heroku

+If your project isn't already in Git, now is a good time to initialize your repo.

+    git init

+Create the Heroku app.
+As a side-effect this will add a remote named "heroku" to your git repo.
+Then configure your static directory path.

+    heroku apps:create [appname]
+    heroku config:set DJ_STATIC_DIR=/app/static

+Provision a dev database, too.
+This will automatically set the DATABASE_URL variable.

+    heroku addons:add heroku-postgresql:dev

+Now you can push your repo, and watch all the lines of output.
+Then run syncdb through heroku.

+    git push heroku master
+    heroku run python manage.py syncdb

+Finally, you can provision a web worker and try opening your app in a browser.

+    heroku ps:scale web=1
+    heroku apps:open

 ## Maintaining the Project

 As you add new dependencies, remember to update your `requirements.txt` file.

 Any configuration differences between your development environment and your staging/production environment need to be separated out into environment-based configurations.
-A Heroku application is, at its heart, a combination of your slug plus your environment.
+A Heroku application is, at its heart, a combination of your slug plus the config environment.

-You can add processes to the